atrajit-sarkar/My-Computer/README.md

 - Multi-step planning: set `CHAT_MAX_STEPS` (default `5`).
 The bot executes steps sequentially and reports progress.
 - Per-channel working directory: the bot tracks CWD per channel and persists it in `CWD_STORE_PATH`.
 Use shell `cd`/`Set-Location`, or `/cwd` to view/change.
 All paths are sandboxed under `WORK_DIR`.
 - Restrict usage by location: set `ALLOWED_GUILD_IDS` and/or `ALLOWED_CHANNEL_IDS` (comma-separated IDs).
 When set, the bot ignores messages and slash commands outside those servers/channels.
 If `ALLOWED_GUILD_IDS` is set, slash commands are synced only to those guilds.
+- Restrict usage by user: set `ALLOWED_USER_IDS` (comma-separated user IDs).
+When set, the bot ignores messages and slash commands from other users.